First Appearance Court in Tampa

 - Attempt to commit second-degree murder (also includes solicitation or conspiracy).

-Failure to Appear and Probation Violation Warrants from Hillsborough County, in Tampa, Florida
+Failure to Appear Warrants from Hillsborough County, FL

 Under most circumstances, the judge at first appearance does have the discretion to set bond in accordance with the provisions of this administrative order.